World

 SOURCES / INPUTS

-Modern World Order Explained: Power, Alliances & Global Systems.
+For broader context, see our in-depth analysis on Modern World Order Explained: Power, Alliances & Global Systems.